 - Rolling Performance

 - Aeroelasticity and Flutter

 Start date: Distance-learning lectures or on-site in November 2021

-Duration: 2 weeks academics – optional extra flying week(s) available on demand
+Duration: 2 weeks academics – optional flying week(s) available on demand at extra cost

 The new facility features a 27,000 sq.ft. hangar, big enough to house ITPS’s expanding fleet of aircraft.
 The administration and classroom building have been extended by 15,000 square feet and feature six additional classrooms, a simulator centre, a state of the art Telemetry Room, additional student facilities and change rooms.
 The new building features additional briefing rooms, a flight crew ready room and much enlarged canteen area.